KaiserY/rust-book-chinese/content/Custom Allocators 自定义内存分配器.md

 extern crate my_allocator;

 fn main() {
-    let a = Box::new(8); // allocates memory via our custom allocator crate println!("{}", a);
+    let a = Box::new(8); // Allocates memory via our custom allocator crate. println!("{}", a);
 }
 ```